maryamckinnon/Car-Car/README.md

 # CarCar

-NOTE: Status default is set to 1 for appointments.
-1 = "SCHEDULED", 2 = "FINISHED", 3 = CANCELED"

 ## Intended market

 The expected intended market is car dealerships looking for a program to assist in managing automobile inventory, service appointments, and sales.